Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 It is still computed in case someone finds it useful.
 It may be taken away in the future.

-### render()

-CALLED BY vtkRenderWindow ONLY.
-End-user pass your way and call vtkRenderWindow::Render().
-Create an image.
-This is a superclass method which will in turn call the DeviceRender method of Subclasses of vtkRenderer.

-### deviceRender() (NoOp)

-Create an image.
-Subclasses of vtkRenderer must implement this method.

-### deviceRenderTranslucentPolygonalGeometry()

-Render translucent polygonal geometry.
-Default implementation just call UpdateTranslucentPolygonalGeometry().
-Subclasses of vtkRenderer that can deal with depth peeling must override this method.
-It updates boolean ivar LastRenderingUsedDepthPeeling.

-### clearLights() (NoOp)

-Internal method temporarily removes lights before reloading them into graphics pipeline.

-### clear() (NoOp)

-Clear the image to the background color.

 ### visibleActorCount() / visibleVolumeCount()

 Returns the number of visible actors.